Organization Development & Knowledge Management Coach Education Courses

 - learn best with support and constructive/generative dialogue

-- learn by experience and applying concepts directly to their lives
+- learn by experience and apply concepts directly to their lives

-The courses are delivered on George Mason University's Mason Square (formerly the Arlington Campus).
-This is subject to change to virtual delivery via Zoom if required by GMU’s COVID requirements.
-Find the current schedule by selecting the year you wish to attend here: https://schar.gmu.edu/organization-development-and-knowledge-management-program-information-and-schedule.
+The courses are delivered on George Mason University's Mason Square.
+Find the current schedule by selecting the year you wish to attend on the ODKM Program Information and Schedule.